What are the requirements to open a bank account?

 How can I provide photo ID?

 Some banks allow you to verify your ID online.
-You’ll need to have your ID handy when applying for a bank account online and then follow the on-screen prompts to photograph your ID.
-However, some banks may require you to bring your ID to the nearest branch.
-Alternatively, your bank may require you to provide a certified copy of your documents by mail.
+You’ll need to have your ID handy when applying for an account online and then follow the on-screen prompts to photograph your ID.
+Other banks, however, may require you to bring your ID to the nearest branch, or to provide a certified copy of your documents by mail.

 More guides on Finder